#94 DE · Pittsburgh Steelers

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Yahya Black grades out as a shaky DE for Pittsburgh Steelers (D Performance).
-That places him 121st of 160 graded defensive ends.
-Against that production, his deal reads as good value on the Contract Value Index (B) — the team is paying below what the play would command.
+On the field, Yahya Black grades out as a shaky DE for Pittsburgh Steelers (D- Performance).
+That places him 139th of 147 graded defensive ends.
+The money matches the play — the Contract Value Index lands at D, a slight overpay.
 The public read is negative (D- Sentiment), drawn from current news and social signal rather than the box score.
 As a prospect, expect these grades to move quickly as a real sample builds.

 | Year | Team | GP | Sacks | Tkl | TFL |